 This week is Bear Week.

-Today, I would like to talk about bubbles.
+Today, I would like to focus on bubbles.
 Now before you click away I’m not talking about stock bubbles, tech bubbles, tulip bubbles, or any of the other cliché bubbles that have frankly been beaten to death.
 Rather, I want to talk about the real bubble that can destroy your financial dreams and wreck your goals: the social/cultural bubble.

 Birds of a Feather Flock Together – Proverbs